 Chocolate Protein Waffles or Pumpkin Spice Waffles

 For chocolate, sift in 1 to 2 tablespoons cocoa and add 1 to 2 tablespoons milk to balance thickness.
 For pumpkin spice, blend 2 tablespoons pumpkin puree with pumpkin pie spice.
-Cook a touch longer so steam slows and surfaces brown evenly.
+Cook a little longer, until the surface is evenly browned and the center is fully set.

 Protein Waffles No Flour